 Cerebral palsy is a serious and permanent neurological condition.
 It is the most common childhood motor disability.
 Although about 90% of cerebral palsy cases are congenital, the other 10% may arise from trauma to the brain during development, such as in a birth injury.
 Negligent physicians and delivery nurses have caused cerebral palsy in the past through acts of malpractice.

 Did a physician in Chicago recently diagnose your child with cerebral palsy?
 Contact Clifford Law Offices.
-We have many dedicated attorneys, a track record of success, and national renown for our legal achievements.
+We have many dedicated attorneys, a track record of success, and nationally renown for our legal achievements.
 If you believe a birth injury caused your child’s cerebral palsy, discuss your options with one of our lawyers today.

 Cerebral palsy is not a single disorder, but rather a group of conditions that have to do with the brain.
 Children with cerebral palsy may have trouble with balance, movement, muscle development, and motor skills.
 Cerebral palsy can have different effects on different children.
 Some cases are severe, limiting the child’s ability to walk, while others are milder and may be hardly noticeable.
 Cerebral palsy has no cure, but symptoms will not worsen over time.